 Shabbat is a beautiful time to celebrate a simcha.
-If you will be hosting a celebration on Shabbat, please encourage students who do not live in your community to join the celebration.
-This includes arranging for sleeping accommodations and meals for children who live outside of your neighborhood.
-Providing adequate supervision over the course of Shabbat for students who are attending the simcha without their parents will help maintain proper decorum for your celebration and the safety of visiting students.
+If you are hosting a celebration on Shabbat, please encourage students who do not live in your community to join the celebration.
+This includes arranging for leeping accommodations and meals for children outside your neighborhood.
+In addition, providing adequate supervision throughout Shabbat for students attending the simcha will help maintain proper decorum for your celebration and the safety of visiting students.